Installation

 Generating tests

 Don't hand-write locators, pick them.
-The taqwright inspector is a browser-based device viewer that ranks candidate selectors against the live screen, and codegen is the same inspector with recording on, emitting a runnable spec as you drive the app.
+Taqwright codegen is a browser-based device viewer that ranks candidate selectors against the live screen and, with recording on, emits a runnable spec as you drive the app.

 Running & debugging